shopware/shopware/src/Docs/administration/start-development.md

 ```
 http://localhost:8080
 ```
-If you need port 8080 for something else e.g. elastic search, you can also change the port with the additional DEVPORT parameter:
+If you need port `8080` for something else like e.g. elastic search, you can also change the port with the additional `DEVPORT parameter:
+``
 ```
 ./psh.phar administration:watch --DEVPORT=9000
 ```

-Usually the `./psh.phar administration:watch` command opens a new window of your default browser with the correct URL of the development server.
+The `./psh.phar administration:watch` command opens a new window of your default browser with the correct URL of the development server.

 ## 3. Using the Vue.js Developer Tools